balanced/balanced-docs/overview/rev1/overview.rst

 .. cssclass:: list-noindent

-  -  `IRC`_ for real-time answers to technical support questions
+  -  `#balanced on Freenode IRC`_ for real-time answers to technical support questions
   -  `Stackoverflow`_ for technical questions
   -  `Quora`_ for product and business questions
   -  Email: `support@balancedpayments.com`_